 A First-Timer's 50 Hours in San Francisco

-We thought what a visitor do in San Francisco for 50 hours.
+What can a visitor do in San Francisco for 50 hours?
 It may sound like a lot of time, but it’s not.
-We’ve gone over the following plan to make sure it’s logistically possible and not completely insane for a first-time visitor to San Francisco.
+We’ve created a plan that's logistically possible and not completely insane for a first-time visitor to San Francisco.
 It might exhaust you, but it’s guaranteed to get you to the most famous and most enjoyable parts of San Francisco in just over two days.
 If you've been here before, check out The Returning Visitor's 50 hours in San Francisco.

 Travel Tip: This itinerary includes rides on SFMTA’s Muni system, which includes light rail, bus, historic streetcars and cable cars.
 Be sure you have exact change and hold on to your transfer tickets.
 Click here for more info on Muni.

 The clock starts ticking, appropriately enough, beneath the giant clock tower at this bustling San Francisco landmark.
 A major commuter terminal as well as a dining destination, the Ferry Building houses butchers, artisanal cheese makers and the James Beard Award-winning restaurant, The Slanted Door.

 Walk north along the Embarcadero for exceptional views of Russian Hill and Treasure Island.
 A mile later, you’ll be at one of the most popular San Francisco destinations, PIER 39.
 This is the perfect place to snap a picture, stock up on souvenirs and visit with some of the city’s most famous residents: its sea lions.